Ambassadors appeal for acceptance of LGBT people in Poland

 Jabłoński said the local resolutions do not amount to discrimination but are “a sign of respect for the rule of law, and for the values that Poles hold dear.”

 The ambassadors’ letter paid tribute to the work of the LGBT community in Poland as it seeks to raise awareness about the challenges its faces.
+The rise in hostility has led many to live in anger and fear or even to emigrate from their homeland.

 Many activists say their greatest priority now is to get legislation passed criminalizing violence against people based on their sexual identity.
-The lack of such legislation has many ramifications, including the fact that attacks on LGBT people are not currently documented in police statistics.
+The lack of such legislation means that attacks on LGBT people are not currently documented in police statistics.

 The letter was signed by the ambassadors of the United States, many European countries, including Germany, Ukraine and the United Kingdom, as well as further off nations like Japan and Australia.